Carbon-Chain Chemistry in the Interstellar Medium: Observations

-Carbon-chain molecules are formed even around MYSOs.
-However, the WCCC mechanism does not match the observational results around MYSOs, and carbon-chain species, especially cyanopolyynes, exist in hot regions with temperatures above 100 K. Figure \ref{fig:chem_div} shows a summary of chemical types found around low-mass and high-mass YSOs, respectively.
-Currently, a candidate of pure HCCC sources is the MYSO G28.28-0.36, in which COMs are deficient but HC$_{5}$N is abundant \citep{tani2018MYSO}.
-Larger sources samples are needed to clarify the apparent chemical diversity around MYSOs.
+In summary, carbon-chain molecules are formed even around MYSOs by the HCCC mechanism.
+Fig.\,\ref{fig:chem_div} shows a summary of chemical properties found around low-mass and high-mass YSOs, respectively.
+Currently, a candidate of pure HCCC sources is the MYSO G28.28-0.36, in which COMs are deficient but HC$_5$N is abundant \citep{tani2018MYSO}.
+We note that high angular-resolution observations of COMs toward this MYSO, e.g., with ALMA, are still needed because COMs may be diluted in the large single-dish beams.
+Only if COMs were found to be deficient in such high resolution data, it could be concluded that MYSO G28.28-0.36 is a pure HCCC source.
+In addition, to statistically study the chemical diversity around MYSOs, larger source samples observed at high-angular-resolution to trace carbon-chain and COM species are needed.